joshtenorio/dotfiles/README.md

 # dotfiles
-configs I use for my computers
+Configs I use for my computers
 # NUC

 # xps 13